ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/design_guidelines.md

 - Config options should not change the behavior of the API.
     - Prefer multiple classes where different functionality is needed in the user API.
 - Targets and applications should be able to override each configuration.
-- The default choice of optimization should be size, on all platforms.
+- The default choice of optimization should be size, on all boards.

 [Full documentation](../program-setup/advanced-configuration.html).